baroquon/reefpoints/source/posts/2017-06-16-ember-best-practices-form-components.md

 {{widget-form model=model save=(action "save")}}
 ```

-(They're still identital but you can imagine some different CSS/HTML wrapping them in your create/edit pages.
+(They're still identical but much more DRY, and you can imagine some different CSS/HTML wrapping them in your create/edit pages.
 Also now you can drop a form wherever you need it!)

 ## Takeaways